OpenKnights/create-mock-server/README.md

 A lightweight, flexible mock server library built on top of **H3** framework.
 Create realistic HTTP mock servers with minimal configuration for rapid API development, testing, and prototyping.

+> ⚠️ This repository has been archived.
+>
+> The project has moved to [better-mock-server](https://github.com/OpenKnights/better-mock-server), where all future updates will be maintained.

 ## ✨ Features

 - 🏗️ **H3 Framework** - Built on the modern, universal H3 framework